-How to make the classic Martini cocktail?
+How to make a Classic Martini

-The important question: shaken or stirred?
+The big question: shaken or stirred?

 Which is better, gin or vodka?